Here's who's tipped to appear on Patrick Kielty's first Late Late Show

-Patrick Kielty is set to make his debut as the host of The Late Late Show this Friday, September 15th, kicking off the show’s 61st season on RTÉ One.
+Patrick Kielty is set to make his debut as the host of The Late Late Show tonight, kicking off the show’s 61st season on RTÉ One.

 The 52-year-old was announced as the show’s new presenter in May, after Ryan Tubridy stepped down from the role in March.